Friizor/Stopwatch/README.md

 </ul>
 <p>This stopwatch is perfect for anyone looking for a simple and effective way to track time in various scenarios.</p>
 </blockquote>

-This description expands on the features, mentions the codebase structure, and highlights the application's usefulness.
-Remember to update the description with any additional features your stopwatch offers.